w3c-fedid/FedCM/README.md

 # How can I help?

-At the moment, we are actively working with the identity ecosystem to help us determine product requirements (contribute [here](https://github.com/IDBrowserUseCases/docs) with the list of use cases), ergonomics and deployment strategies that minimize change and maximize control, for example via testing our APIs ([instructions](HOWTO.md)) and giving us feedback.
+At the moment, we are actively working with the browser and the identity ecosystem to help us determine product requirements (contribute [here](https://github.com/IDBrowserUseCases/docs) with the list of use cases), ergonomics and deployment strategies that minimize change and maximize control, for example via testing our APIs ([instructions](HOWTO.md)) and giving us feedback.

 Much of this explainer is evolving as a result of this field experimentation.
 The most constructive/objective way you can help is to: